About My Practice

 Welcome to change

-I work with adults who feel stuck in cycles of anxiety, avoidance or self-criticism, especially when those patterns trace back to earlier emotional wounds.
+I work with adults who feel stuck in cycles of anxiety, emotional avoidance or self-criticism, especially when those patterns trace back to earlier emotional wounds.

 How I Work